andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/lists.md

 The content of an array is placed within square brackets and its items are separated by commas.
 Think of an array as a list of variables that don't have names.
 <!-- todo: maybe say: Kinda, but will get to that in the next lesson. -->

-An array is a perfect fit for items you have to display as a list in the UI:
+An array is a perfect fit for items you have to display as a list in the UI.
+Here's one for the contacts list example:

 ```js
 data: {